edgedb/edgedb/docs/edgeql/select.rst

     default::Movie {title: 'Iron Man', release_year: 2008},
   }

 When ordering by multiple expressions, each expression is separated with the ``then`` keyword.
-For a full reference on ordering, including how empty values are handles, see :ref:`Reference > Commands > Select
+For a full reference on ordering, including how empty values are handled, see :ref:`Reference > Commands > Select
 <ref_reference_select_order>`.